HOW TERRIBLE FOR AMERICA: What’s ahead for the 34 Liberal members of the next Congress

 Bernie Sanders was handily reelected in this year’s Vermont Senate contest, even though he will be 89 when he completes his term.
 The unofficial leader of congressional progressives, Sanders has said he is still ready to work with the Trump administration on nuts-and-bolts economic issues like credit card debt reform.

 And as of Jan.
-3, New York’s Chuck Schumer will continue to lead Democrats in the chamber — but will relinquish the title that made him the most senior Jewish elected official in American history.
+3, New York’s Chuck Schumer will continue to lead Democrats in the chamber — but will relinquish the title that made him the most senior Liberal elected official in American history.
 South Dakota’s John Thune, a Republican, is replacing Schumer as majority leader.

 U.S. House of Representatives